Choroid plexus carcinoma: Pathophysiology

 Choroid plexus carcinomas typically occur in the lateral ventricles in children and in the fourth ventricle of adults.
 The third ventricle is the least common ventricle effected.
 This is unlike most other pediatric and adult tumors, as the locations of the tumors are typically reversed.
 These tumors are usually found in the infratentorial region in children and in the supratentorial space in adults.
 Choroid plexus carcinomas can induce hydrocephalus through a variety of mechanisms, including blockage of normal cerebrospinal fluid (CSF) flow, the tumor overproducing CSF, spontaneous hemorrhage, and expansion of the ventricles.

 The tumors most frequently spread through the CSF.
 As a result, metastases frequently occur along the central nervous system, particularly in the leptomeninges.
 In rare cases, metastases have been reported to spread to the abdomen and extra-cranial sites.

-Diagnosis

 Treatment

 Treatment of choroid plexus carcinoma depends on the location and severity of the tumor.
 Possible interventions include inserting shunts, surgical resection, radiotherapy, and chemotherapy.
 Inserting a shunt could help to drain the CSF and relieve pressure on the brain.
 The best outcomes occur when total resection of the tumor is combined with adjuvant chemotherapy and radiotherapy.
 In the event of subtotal resection or widespread leptomeningeal disease, craniospinal irradiation is often used.